hyperkit/gongje/docs/architecture.md

 The app needs to post `CGEvent` keyboard events (simulated Cmd-V) to inject text into other applications.
 This requires both Accessibility permission and unsandboxed execution, as sandboxed apps cannot post events to other processes.

-### Why LSUIElement?
+### Why LSUIElement with dynamic Dock visibility?

-The app is a menu bar utility — it shouldn't appear in the Dock or the Cmd-Tab switcher. `LSUIElement = true` in Info.plist achieves this.
+The app is a menu bar utility — it shouldn't appear in the Dock or the Cmd-Tab switcher during normal use. `LSUIElement = true` in Info.plist achieves this.
+However, when the Settings or Setup Wizard window is open, `DockVisibility` temporarily makes the app visible in the Dock so these windows appear in the window switcher.
 Note: `SettingsLink` doesn't work in LSUIElement apps, so Settings is opened programmatically via `NSApp.sendAction(Selector(("showSettingsWindow:")))`.

 ### Why on-device LLM text correction?